 Al Di Meola

 Line-up: Al Di Meola - guitar, Kevin Seddiki or Peo Alfonsi - guitar, Fausto Beccalossi - accordian, Peter Kasza - drums

 Combining passion, intelligence and outstanding technique in music, Al Di Meola is one of the most prominent virtuosos and most influential guitarists in the contemporary instrumental jazz field.
-Each concert is a true highlight!
+Each concert of his is a true highlight!